yathaarthbatra/yathaarthbatra/README.md

-### Hi there 👋, this is Yathaarth.
+### Hi 👋, this is Yathaarth.
 I am currently a CS undergraduate who loves building projects which can contribute to the society.
 ### I am a ML enthusiast who is very excited to see the world change through AI.